tc39/notes/es7/2016-03/march-31.md

 DT: It's important that makeWeakRef is replaceable with something that has reproducible, deterministic behavior, e.g. for testing

-SG: How does the "Unintended retention mitigated" slide prevent bad programmer behavior?
+SYG: How does the "Unintended retention mitigated" slide prevent bad programmer behavior?

 DT: It throws an error